anqua/at-a/research.md

 ---

 ## Research Themes
-We conduct research on the following directions: computational tools including AI for design and archietcture and digital fabrication using natural materials for design and architecture in the context of design for sustainability.
+We conduct research on the following directions: (a) computational tools (including AI) for design and architecture and (b) digital fabrication using natural materials for design and architecture.
+Design for sustainability is an important concern in our research.

-We publish across the following fields: architecture&design, human-computer interaction, media art We also exhibit design and artworks in various venues.
+We publish across the following fields: architecture&design, human-computer interaction, media art We also exhibit designs and artworks in various venues.

 ### Computational and AI tools for architecture and design
 Investigating practical and theoretical implications of computational tools and AI on design processes.